CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly articulates specific capabilities and includes an explicit 'Use when' trigger clause.
-Its main weakness is that the trigger terms lean toward specialized jargon (e.g., 'gh-aw', 'learning candidates') rather than the natural language users might employ when seeking this functionality.
-The description is concise, uses third person voice correctly, and carves out a distinct niche.
+This is a well-structured description that clearly articulates specific capabilities and includes an explicit 'Use when' trigger clause.
+Its main weakness is that the trigger terms lean toward specialized jargon ('gh-aw', 'structured learning candidates') rather than natural language users would employ when seeking this functionality.
+The description is distinctive and would not easily be confused with other skills.

 Suggestions